bigjason/datatree/README.rst

 with creating XML documents in python.
 As an added bonus the tree can be output to to any structured format (with XML, JSON and YAML supported in the library).

-_Mode documentation is coming soon._
+*More documentation is coming soon.*

 ------------
 Installation